apioo/psx/doc/introduction.rst

 clean URLs serving web standard formats like JSON, XML, Atom and RSS.
 At the core PSX is build of three parts.
 A handler system (similar to repositories in doctrine) wich abstracts away the actual SQL queries from the domain logic.
-An routing system wich executes the fitting controller method depending on	the location of the controller and the annotation of the method.
+An routing system wich executes the fitting controller method.
 And an flexible data system to convert data records from the database into different formats like JSON, XML, Atom and RSS.
 PSX uses a lightweight DI container to handle dependencies (but is also compatible with the symfony DI container).
 The controller can return request or response filter wich can react or modify the HTTP request or response.
 PSX offers some basic request filter to handle i.e.